url-kaist/HeLiMOS-PointCloud-Toolbox/README.md

 ├── Inertial_data
 └── stamp.csv
 ```
-The `LiDAR` path contains LiDAR point cloud data, with filenames structured as `<timestamp>.bin`.
-The `LiDAR_GT` folder contains individual LiDAR ground truth poses based on the INS system, in a TXT format structured as `[timestamp, x, y, z, qx, qy, qz, qw]`.
-The timestamp in these files corresponds to the timestamp in the LiDAR path.
+`LiDAR` : the folder contains LiDAR point cloud data, with filenames structured as `<timestamp>.bin`.
+`LiDAR_GT` : the folder contains individual LiDAR ground truth poses based on the INS system, in a TXT format structured as `[timestamp, x, y, z, qx, qy, qz, qw]`.
+For more detailed information, please refer to the [HeLiPR website](https://sites.google.com/view/heliprdataset).

 ### 2. Before Running HeLiMOS toolbox
 Refer to the `config-helimos.yaml` file in `config` folder, where you can find the following parameters: